4 Time Management Strategies for Your Craft Business

 See how this can be beneficial to see productive progress in your plans?
 Whew, try saying, that 3x fast!

-Action step: I want you to think about the some goals you need to plan out and break them down for yourself in your weekly schedules.
-Download my free Goal Recipe worksheets to help you see the milestones you need to reach with in the goal.
+Action step: I want you to think about some goals you need to plan out and break them down for yourself in your weekly schedules.
+Download my free Goal Recipe worksheets to help you see the milestones you need to reach within the goal.

 Action step: Write out anything that is a common distraction for you throughout your work time and commit certain times of the day to those tasks so you can concentrate on your project goals or product creations.